SBIR-STTR graphic header

 ANNOUNCEMENT (BAA)

-With NAVSEA participation in only the first BAA of the three DOD BAA’s.
+Majority of NAVSEA participation is presented in the first BAA of the three DOD BAA’s.

 Direct contact with topic authors is permitted during the pre-release period.